Hafizah/How-Much-Is-Your-Life-Worth/README.md

 ## Methodology
 - Performed exploratory data analysis
 - Used feature selection
-- Built accurate model
+- Built an accurate model
 - Designed frontend of webpage with Streamlit
-- Deploy model on Heroku
+- Deployed model using Heroku

 ## Result
-Random Forest Regression model with accuracy of 85.4%
+Random Forest Regression model with an accuracy of 85.4%

 ## What you need to deploy
 File | Description